etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-clone-hook.md

 ---
-title: Cloning Processes and Hooks
+title: How to Create a Clone Hook
 ---
 ## Introduction